oshears/oshears-website-content/index/index.md

 ---
 I am a computer hardware engineering with 5+ years of FPGA/ASIC design and machine learning experience.
 Currently I am working as a Senior FPGA Engineer at USC Information Sciences Institute.
 I actively develop for and research the latest Xilinx FPGA architectures (Versal, UltraScale+, Series 7) to provide full-device hardware assurance.
 I also support ASIC design efforts including SoC IP design, integration and verification.
 I've also worked with embedded systems and have experimented with NVIDIA Jetson, Raspberry Pi, Arduino, and microcontrollers.

-I am interested in opportunities to further expand my hardware experience through FPGA/ASIC designs for applications in interactive technologies such as mixed reality, AR glasses and biometric technologies.
+I am interested in opportunities to further expand my hardware experience through FPGA/ASIC designs for applications in interactive technologies such as mixed reality, biometrics and robotics.

 In my free time I love taking on hobby game development projects, exploring the National Parks, and taking care of my dogs Matcha and Mango!